Twint-AG/twint-shopware-plugin/document/twint-payment-extension-guideline.md

 > At this stage, the Sale channel should be set up and configured.
 The information below serves as kind reminder.
 > Below are some information that need our attention on.

-- Please ensure the below payment methods are added for the Sale channel:
+- Ensure CHF currency is added to the desired sale channel.:
     - TWINT - Express Checkout
     - TWINT - Regular Checkout
 - Ensure CHF currency is added to your sale channel.